-Refer to Notes 2(d)(ii), 3(a)(ii) and 19(b) to the consolidated financial statements.
+Refer to Notes 2(d)(ii), 3(ii) and 19(b) to the consolidated financial statements.

-At 31 December 2020, 6% (\$5 billion) of the Group's total financial instruments that were carried at fair value were classified as Level 3.
-The Level 3 instruments mainly comprised unquoted equity investments and funds, long dated equity derivatives, callable interest rate swaps and unquoted debt securities.
+At 31 December 2023, 4% (\$5 billion) of the Group's total financial instruments that were carried at fair value were classified • as Level 3.

+The Level 3 instruments mainly comprised long dated equity derivatives, callable interest rate swaps and debt securities.